What To Bring

 - Comfortable, casual camp clothing

 - Layered fishing clothes, preferably in fast-drying fabrics.
-Even in summer, you will experience cold mornings and evenings and potentially hot days, and serious rainstorms, so come ready for anything.
+Even in summer, you will experience cold mornings and evenings and potentially hot days, and some rainstorms, so come ready for anything.
 For spring and fall trips, you must be prepared for real cold, as well as stormy weather.

 - Hats to keep you warm and to keep the sun off.
 Sunburn is a real issue when spending all day on the water.
 Consider bringing a buff to protect your face and neck.